A Guide to Experience Ramadan 2026 in Malaysia

 Some behaviors, like scolding, lying, or being lazy will only reduce the reward of fasting, but do not break it.

-Following the Hijri calendar, Ramadan in Malaysia in 2025 will start approximately on the 2nd of March.
-The Eid Al Fitr day itself will be on the 30th of March.
+Following the Hijri calendar, Ramadan in Malaysia in 2026 will start approximately on the 18th of February.
+The Eid Al Fitr day (Hari Raya Aidilfitri) itself is expected to fall on the 20th or 21st of March.
 If you have a plan to experience Ramadan in Malaysia, then it’s time for you to shine!

-Talking about the time of Ramadan, the exact date and month will change overtime.
-When last year it started in April, now the holy month will be around early March.
+Talking about the time of Ramadan, the exact date and month will change over time.
+While in 2025 it started in early March, for 2026 the holy month moves forward to mid-February.

 Ramadan in Malaysia would be different from any other countries (we think every country has its typical way to celebrate Ramadan).
 Hence, it’s a great idea to plan for a visit to Malaysia in Ramadan month.
 But, of course, you need to know about some tips first before you actually go.